-Voting Members Secretary of the Treasury (Chair of the Council) Janet Yellen FRB Chairman Jerome H. Powell (term as Chair ends May 2026) Comptroller of the Currency (OCC) Michael Hsu (can be replaced by the Trump administration) Director of the CFPB Rohit Chopra (can be replaced by the Trump administration) Chair of the SEC Gary Gensler (term ends in 2026) Chair of the FDIC Martin J. Gruenberg (stepping down, Christy Goldsmith Romero nominated to succeed him) Chair of the CFTC Rostin Behnam (term ends June 2026) Director of the Federal Housing Finance Agency Sandra L. Thompson (term ends in 2027) Chair of the National Credit Union Administration Todd M. Harper (term ends April 2027) Independent member with insurance expertise: appointed by President and confirmed by Senate for a six-year term.
+Voting Members Secretary of the Treasury (Chair of the Council) Janet Yellen FRB Chairman Jerome H. Powell (term as Chair ends May 2026) Comptroller of the Currency (OCC) Michael Hsu (can be replaced by Harris or Trump Administration) Director of the CFPB Rohit Chopra (can be replaced by Harris or Trump Administration) Chair of the SEC Gary Gensler (term ends in 2026) Chair of the FDIC Martin J. Gruenberg (stepping down, Christy Goldsmith Romero nominated to succeed him) Chair of the CFTC Rostin Behnam (term ends June 2026) Director of the Federal Housing Finance Agency Sandra L. Thompson (term ends in 2027) Chair of the National Credit Union Administration Todd M. Harper (term ends April 2027) Independent member with insurance expertise: appointed by President and confirmed by Senate for a six-year term.
 Thomas Workman (term ends March 2024)